Acacia hastulata: Description

 The slender, spreading and prickly shrub typically grows to a height of 0.3 to 2.0 m and usually has an intricate habit.
 It has long and thin red to orange brown coloured branchlets that are straight or arch downwards and are sparsely to moderately covered with soft long hairs and have setaceous to narrowly triangular stipules with a length of 2.5 to 4 mm.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The crowded, patent and evergreen phyllodes have a narrow triangular shape resembling a spearhead and taper to a sharp point.
 The pungent and slender phyllodes are 3.5 to 6 mm in length and have a width of 2 to 3 mm.
 They are glabrous and rigid and have a prominent central midrib.
 It produces cream-yellow flowers from July to November.
 The simple inflorescences occur singly in the axils on glabrous stalks with a length of 2 to 4 mm.
 The spherical flower-heads contain three to five creamy yellow coloured flowers.
 Following flowering red-brown striated seed pods form.
 The subglabrous and curved pods are terete and narrowed at both ends with a length of up to 5.5 cm and a diameter of 1.5 to 2 mm.
 The seeds inside have an oblong to slightly elliptic shape with a length of 2.5 to 3.5 mm and have a terminal aril.

 Taxonomy

 The species was first formally described by the botanist James Edward Smith in 1818 as part of the Abraham Rees work The Cyclopaedia.
 It was reclassified as Racosperma hastulatum by Leslie Pedley in 2003 then transferred back to genus Acacia in 2014.
-It belongs to the Acacia horridula group but is easily distinguished by the shape of the its phyllodes.
+It belongs to the Acacia horridula group but is easily distinguished by the shape of its phyllodes.
 The type specimen was collected from around King George Sound by Archibald Menzies as part of the Vancouver Expedition.